35 Days · Angel Umez

 In concrete terms.

-Reasoning You jump from A to Z without the steps between You map every causal link explicitly before committing to a conclusion
+Reasoning Jumps from premise to conclusion.
+Calls it obvious.
+Maps every causal link before committing to a conclusion.

-Memory You recall things with confidence and get them wrong You know what you know and what you're guessing at
+Memory Recalls things with confidence and gets them wrong.
+Knows exactly what they know — and what they're guessing at.

 "The goal isn't to finish 35 tasks.
 The goal is to develop metacognition — the ability to watch your own thinking, find its weaknesses, and improve them deliberately."